cmsc426/cmsc426.github.io/colorseg.md

 Cr = 0.500R + -0.419G + -0.081B + 128
 $$

-Keen readers might have observed that HSV was a non-linear transformation and YCbCr is a linear transformation of the RGB color space.
-As you expect the RGB color cube looks like a rotated cuboid in YCbCr space.
-Look at ``rgb2hsv, hsv2rgb, rgb2ycbcr, ycbcr2rgb`` functions in MATLAB and play around. **Fun exercise would be to try to plot the RGB color cube in different color spaces.**
+Keen readers might observe that HSV is a non-linear transformation of the RGB color space, and YCbCr is a linear transformation.
+The RGB color cube looks like a rotated cuboid in YCbCr space.
+(Look at ``rgb2hsv, hsv2rgb, rgb2ycbcr, ycbcr2rgb`` functions in MATLAB and play around. **A fun exercise would be to try to plot the RGB color cube in different color spaces!** )

 <div class="fig figcenter fighighlight">
   <img src="/assets/colorseg/colorspaces.png">
-  <div class="figcaption">Left to right: Represenation of RGB color cube in RGB, HSV and YCbCr color spaces.</div>
+  <div class="figcaption">Left to right: Represenation of RGB color cube in RGB, HSV and YCbCr color spaces.
+(Source <a href="https://commons.wikimedia.org/wiki/File:RGB_color_solid_cube.png">1</a>, <a href="https://commons.wikimedia.org/wiki/File:HSV_color_solid_cone_chroma_gray.png">2</a>,  <a href="https://en.wikipedia.org/wiki/Talk%3AYCbCr#/media/File:YCbCrColorSpace_Perspective.png">3</a>) </div>
   <br>
   <img src="/assets/colorseg/colorspacesnaoimg.png">
   <div class="figcaption">Nao robot view in RGB, HSV and YCbCr colorspaces.</div>